tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![This is a screenshot of the Sign in screen.](./media/oracle-sign-in.png "Sign in to complete the download")

-5. After signing in, the file will download.
+5. After signing in, the file will download

-6. Unzip the file, and navigate to the DISK1 folder.
+6. Unzip the file, and navigate to the DISK1 folder

-7. Right-click `setup.exe`, and select **Run as administrator**.
+7. Right-click `setup.exe`, and select **Run as administrator**

     ![In File Explorer, setup.exe is selected, and Run as administrator is highlighted in the shortcut menu.](./media/windows-file-menu-run-as-administrator.png "Run setup.exe as an administrator")

-8. Select **Next** to step through each screen of the installer, accepting the license agreement and default values, until you get to the **Specify Database Passwords** screen.
+8. Select **Next** to step through each screen of the installer, accepting the license agreement and default values, until you get to the **Specify Database Passwords** screen

-9. On the **Specify Database Passwords** screen, set the password to **Password.1!!**, and select **Next**.
+9. On the **Specify Database Passwords** screen, set the password to **Password.1!!**, and select **Next**

     ![The above credentials are entered on the Specify Database Passwords screen.](./media/oracle-11g-install-passwords.png "Set the password")

-10. On the Summary screen, take note of the ports being assigned, and select **Install**.
+10. On the Summary screen, take note of the ports being assigned, and select **Install**

     ![Several of the ports being assigned are highlighted on the Summary screen.](./media/oracle-11g-install-summary.png "Note the ports being assigned")

-11. Select **Finish** on the final dialog to compete the installation.
+11. Select **Finish** on the final dialog to compete the installation

 ### Task 2: Install Oracle Data Access components

 1. On your Lab VM, navigate to <http://www.oracle.com/technetwork/database/windows/downloads/index-090165.html>

-2. Accept the license agreement, and select the **ODAC122010_x64.zip** download link under 64-bit ODAC 12.2c Release 1 (12.2.0.1.0) for Windows x64.
+2. Accept the license agreement, and select the **ODAC122010_x64.zip** download link under 64-bit ODAC 12.2c Release 1 (12.2.0.1.0) for Windows x64

     ![Accept the license agreement and ODAC122010\_x64.zip are highlighted on the 64-bit Oracle Data Access Components (ODAC) Downloads screen.](./media/oracle-odac-download.png "64-bit Oracle Data Access Components (ODAC) Downloads screen")

-3. When the download completes, extract the contents of the ZIP file to a local drive.
+3. When the download completes, extract the contents of the ZIP file to a local drive

-4. Navigate to the folder containing the extracted ZIP file, and right-click `setup.exe`, then select **Run as administrator** to begin the installation.
+4. Navigate to the folder containing the extracted ZIP file, and right-click `setup.exe`, then select **Run as administrator** to begin the installation

-5. Select **Next** to accept the default language, English, on the first screen.
+5. Select **Next** to accept the default language, English, on the first screen

-6. On the Specify Oracle Home User screen, accept the default, Use Windows Built-in Account, and select **Next**.
+6. On the Specify Oracle Home User screen, accept the default, Use Windows Built-in Account, and select **Next**

-7. Accept the default installation locations, and select **Next**.
+7. Accept the default installation locations, and select **Next**

-8. On the **Available Product Components**, uncheck **Oracle Data Access Components Documentation for Visual Studio**, and select Next.
+8. On the **Available Product Components**, uncheck **Oracle Data Access Components Documentation for Visual Studio**, and select Next

     ![Oracle Data Access Components Documentation for Visual Studio is cleared on the Available Product Components screen, and Next is selected at the bottom.](./media/oracle-odac-install-product-components.png "Clear Oracle Data Access Components Documentation for Visual Studio")

-9. On the ODP.NET screen, check the box for **Configure ODP.NET and/or Oracle Providers for ASP.NET at machine-wide level**, and select **Next**.
+9. On the ODP.NET screen, check the box for **Configure ODP.NET and/or Oracle Providers for ASP.NET at machine-wide level**, and select **Next**

     ![Configure ODP.NET and/or Oracle Providers for ASP.NET at machine-wide level is selected on the ODP.NET screen, and Next is selected at the bottom.](./media/oracle-odac-install-odp-net.png "Select Configure ODP.NET and/or Oracle Providers for ASP.NET at machine-wide level")